kylewlacy/timerizer/README.md

 Building and Installation
 -------------------------
+If you want to install Timerizer:

+    gem install timerizer

-To build and install Timerizer, do the following:
+To build and install Timerizer yourself, however, do the following:

     git clone git://github.com/kylewlacy/timerizer.git
     cd timerizer